bresilla/project_2_robond/README.md

 ![alt text][image15]

-So,, not to repeat the code (i got warned/advices from Project1 not to repeat code), i made a method that would take the DH parameters and would use them in transformation matrix and would make calculations and return the transformation.
+Not to repeat the code (i got warned/advices from Project1 not to repeat code), i made a method that would take the DH parameters and would use them in transformation matrix and would make calculations and return the transformation.

 ```python
 def homogen(alpha, a, d, phi):